-- A formalised governance structure will establish accountability around the execution of the AI lifecycle.
+- A formalized governance structure will establish accountability around the execution of the AI lifecycle.
 It will also assign appropriate resources and processes required to assess the design and performance of the AI tool.

-- Organisations will be required to ensure resources possess the appropriate skill sets needed to challenge, control, and monitor the use of AI.
+- Organizations will be required to ensure resources possess the appropriate skill sets needed to challenge, control, and monitor the use of AI.
 However, due to the complexity of AI, the respective skill set to govern AI effectively will be tailored for the sustainability and for each business use of the AI tool.

-- For example, a line-of-business SME will be needed to verify if the expected AI outputs are achieved, while a technology SME is needed to verify if the AI was efficiently integrated into an organisation’s technological infrastructure without falling into algorithmic loops that overload the system.
+- For example, a line-of-business SME will be needed to verify if the expected AI outputs are achieved, while a technology SME is needed to verify if the AI was efficiently integrated into an organization’s technological infrastructure without falling into algorithmic loops that overload the system.